 Post a video love letter about your home on YouTube

-Get your phone's video camera rolling and walk through your home AND your neighborhood, telling prospective buyers about the best bits—what your family loved about the house, your favorite bakery or coffee shop that you frequented on Saturday mornings, etc. Buyers like to know that a home was well-loved, and it helps them visualize living a great life there, too.
-Here are 11 more questions you need to ask before selling your home and 13 smart ways to sell your home as fast as possible.
+Get your phone’s video camera rolling and walk through your home AND your neighborhood, telling prospective buyers about the best bits—what your family loved about the house, your favorite bakery or coffee shop that you frequented on Saturday mornings, etc. Buyers like to know that a home was well-loved, and it helps them visualize living a great life there, too.
+Here are 13 smart ways to sell your home as fast as possible.

 Let your neighbors choose their neighbors

 If you belong to neighborhood online message boards or email lists, send a link to your home’s online listing to your neighbors.
 Also, invite your neighbors to your open house—turn it into a block party.
 That creates opportunities for your neighbors to sell the neighborhood to prospective buyers and for your neighbors to invite house hunters they know who have always wanted to live in the area.
 Check out these 10 life hacks that make it easier to move to a new city.
 Find out the 10 things people regret after buying a home.

 Facebook your home’s listing

 Facebook is the great connector of people these days.
 If you have 200 friends and they each have 200 friends, imagine the power of that network in getting the word out about your house!
 Before listing your home, be sure to answer these 7 essential questions to ask before moving.
 Make sure you add these tips for moving tricky items before you move.